oreinecke/couch-ogr2ogr/README.md

 up in the futon config page.
 The plugin won't try to do anything until they seem to be valid.
 They are:
 - `command`: what erlang would have to type to launch ogr2ogr.
-On Linux it is presumably just that, but for instance I have set it to `"D:\Program Files\QGIS Dufur\bin\ogr2ogr.exe"`.
-The quotes prevent Windows from mistaking it as a command and an argument.
+On Linux it is presumably just that, but for instance I have set it to `D:\Program Files\QGIS Dufur\bin\ogr2ogr.exe`.
 - `GDAL_DATA`: provides the environment variable of the same name if it isn't part of the environment yet.
-In my case it points to `D:\Program Files\QGIS Dufur\share\gdal` (without quotes this time), and is required by ogr2ogr to look up known projection definitions.
+In my case it points to `D:\Program Files\QGIS Dufur\share\gdal`, and is required by ogr2ogr to look up known projection definitions.
 - `fallback_crs`: if ogr2ogr can't figure out the known projection name from an ill-formatted ESRI .prj-file, the plugin will tell it to transform it to that projection, e.g. EPSG:31497.